XIM-GSAPP/XIM-GSAPP-Fa20/Solar Proxy/solarProxy.md

 <b> Troubleshooting </b>

-Make sure to link to the right EPW first.
+Make sure to link to the right EPW file first and click the button.

 Please add relevant plugins to your library for easy usage.